darwinzer0/secret-contract-tutorials/tutorial1/README.md

 }
 ```

 You now have a working reminder secret contract!
+The completed contract code can be found [here](https://github.com/darwinzer0/secret-contract-tutorials/tree/main/tutorial1/code).

 ## Next steps